bleengrue23/bots/README.md

 </p>
 </details>

-From there, select the "Create Table" button.
+From there, select the "Tables" submenu option on the right.
+Then click on the "Create Table" button on the main screen.

 <details><summary>Create Table</summary>
 <p>
 <img src="Images/CreateDatabase.PNG" width="700" />